Shagshag/prestashop-documentation/ImageManagerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ImageManager.php line 302
+* This method is defined in [classes/ImageManager.php line 302](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ImageManager.php#302)

 #### Arguments